Rabibah96/library_management_system/README.md

 # Library Management System
-This project shows the perfromance of a library management using Power BI.
+This project shows the performance of a library management system using Power BI.